Kursk Oblast: History

 The Kursk Governorate existed until 1928, when the territory of Kursk Governorate became a part of Central Black Earth Oblast.
 As Central Chernozem Oblast was very large its administration was very difficult, on 13 June 1934 it was divided into two oblasts: Kursk Oblast and Voronezh Oblast.
 In the period between 1934 and 1954, oblasts' borders were frequently adjusted.
 However, the area and borders of the oblast have remained stable from 1954.

 During World War II, the territory of Kursk Oblast was occupied by German troops from the autumn of 1941 until the summer of 1943.
 The Battle of Kursk, which was one of the major battles of World War II, took place in the region between 5 July 1943 and 23 August 1943.

 The 4th leader of the Soviet Union, Nikita Khrushchev, was born in Kalinovka, a village that is now part of the Kursk Oblast.

 As of 2024, the Urengoy–Pomary–Uzhhorod pipeline in Sudzha was the last remaining point through which natural gas flowed from Russia to Europe via Ukraine.

-In August 2024, Ukrainian forces crossed the border into Kursk Oblast during the ongoing Russian invasion of Ukraine resulting in a small part of the oblast coming under Ukrainian occupation.
+In August 2024, Ukrainian forces crossed the border into Kursk Oblast during the Russo-Ukrainian War resulting in a small part of the oblast coming under Ukrainian occupation.
 In April 2025, the Chief of Russia's General Staff Valery Gerasimov reported that the Kursk Oblast had been liberated from Ukrainian troops.
 According to the Governor of the Kursk Oblast Alexander Khinshtein, 288 civilians had been killed during the Ukrainian incursion into the region.